 Alongside the provincial administration was an empire-wide organization which administered the private estates of the emperor.
 These were scattered throughout most (if not all) provinces, and consisted of estates which had been granted to him in wealthy people’s wills or confiscated from them as punishments for treason or other crimes, either real or imagined.
 These blocks of land were managed by educated imperial slaves and freedmen, and all the estates in a province came under a supervisor, also an imperial slave or freedman, called a procurator – not to be confused with the procurators who were the financial administrators of imperial provinces.

-This organisation was known as the “Imperial Household”, as it was considered an extension of the emperor’s private household staff.
+This organization was known as the “Imperial Household”, as it was considered an extension of the emperor’s private household staff.

 Just as at the provincial level, the central administration serving the emperor himself was tiny, given the size of the empire that it governed.

 There were two imperial treasuries, one for tax receipts and one for the emperor’s personal income from his empire-wide properties.
 Each of these was administered by a treasurer (prefect) of, at first equestrian, later senatorial rank.
 The emperor himself had a small secretariat to handle the mass of correspondence that flowed his way; one secretariat was for Latin correspondence, another for Greek.
 These secretariats were staffed by highly trained imperial slaves and freedmen.
 Later, equestrian officials were appointed to head them.

 The emperor had to deal with an increasing number of legal appeals from all over the empire, and for this he was assisted by legally-trained advisors.
 As time went by, for various reasons the Praetorian Prefect came to handle more and more legal cases; by the third century this official had become the chief law officer of the empire, and they were regularly distinguished lawyers.